tatevvvv/mm-q/README.md

 The secret sequence |s> is fixed and encoded in the circuit.
 For simplicity, let's assume the secret sequence is |s> = |s1s2s2s4>, where each |si> is a qubit.

 ### 3. Applying the Quantum Feedback Function
-We need a unitary operator U(f) Unitary that computes the feedback based on the guess and the secret sequence and stores it in ancillary qubits.
+We need a unitary operator U(f) that computes the feedback based on the guess and the secret sequence and stores it in ancillary qubits.

 1. **Initialization of Feedback Register**:
    The feedback register is initialized to |0>

 2. **Quantum Feedback Calculation**:
-   We use CNOT gates to compare each guess qubit with the corresponding secret qubit and Toffoli gates to update the feedback register.
+   We use CNOT gates to compare each guess qubit with the corresponding secret qubit and Toffoli gates (taken from paper :) )  to update the feedback register.

 ### 4. Oracle Marking and Amplification